 Based on the current information, we do not expect that any registered agency is immediately facing a delay in the report on its external review against the ESG.
 If you do expect a delay in your next renewal of registration, please contact us.

-Generally, this is possible as long as there is no detriment in terms of thoroughness and comprehensiveness of the review.
+It is possible to organise the entire site visit online if it can be demonstrated that exceptional circumstances (e.g. national lock-down orders) make a physical site visit clearly not feasible, and as long as there is no detriment in terms of thoroughness and comprehensiveness of the review.

 This should, however, not be an automatism or without alternative.
 We expect that a site visit is only carried out online if that is acceptable to the review panel.
 To avoid any doubt, the report should state that the panel members explicitly agreed to carry out an online site visit.

-If an agency is reviewed for renewal of registration and the panel cannot accept an online site visit, EQAR will maintain the agency’s registration as fully valid beyond the usual deadlines if the site visit is delayed for that reason.
+If an agency is reviewed for renewal of registration and the panel cannot accept an online site visit, EQAR will maintain the agency’s registration as fully valid beyond the usual deadlines until a physical site visit can take place.

 If you have additional questions, doubts or uncertainties about EQAR registration and ESG compliance, please contact us.